The Terrible Catsafterme

 SEASON 6 – Syndicated

 NOTE: The sixth and final season of the series was filmed by Guild Films for syndication.
-Some episodes were titled “Molly” rather than than “The Goldbergs” during the lead-in credits.
+Some episodes were titled “Molly” rather than “The Goldbergs” during the lead-in credits.

 • 033.
 Moving Day – 9/22/1955